 Pennsylvania law requires that insurance policies be stacked by default.
 This means, if you own three vehicles, with each vehicle being insured for $100,000.00 of coverage, by default, you can stack the three insurance policies together to have $300,000.00 of coverage.
 The logic behind this is, you are paying the premiums for all three policies, so, if you are seriously injured and the coverage is needed, you should be able to utilize all three policies.

 However, you can elect to waive stacking for a marginally lower premium.
 According to Pennsylvania law, this must be done in writing by signing a prescribed form.

 In Gallagher v.
 Geico, the Plaintiff, Brian Gallagher, was severely injured while riding his motorcycle when a man ran a stop sign and hit him.
 The man who hit the Plaintiff carried a minimal insurance policy.
 The entire amount of the minimal policy was paid to the Plaintiff.
-The Plaintiff carried a motorcycle policy with Geico that provided $50,000.00 of under insured motorist (UIM) coverage.
-Additionally, the Plaintiff carried an automobile insurance policy with Geico that provide for $100,000.00 in UIM coverage stacked twice, i.e. he had two vehicles with $100,000.00 in UIM coverage and elected to stack the policies.
-The Plaintiff never signed any documentation to waive stacking, and, in fact, elected to have stacking to provide himself with more coverage.
+The Plaintiff carried a motorcycle policy with Geico that provided $50,000.00 of underinsured motorist (UIM) coverage.
+Additionally, the Plaintiff carried an automobile insurance policy with Geico that provides for $100,000.00 in UIM coverage stacked twice, i.e. he had two vehicles with $100,000.00 in UIM coverage and elected to stack the policies.
+The Plaintiff never signed any documentation to waive stacking, and, in fact, elected to have to stack to provide himself with more coverage.

 Because the Plaintiff was severely injured, and the person who hit him was underinsured (his insurance policy did not fully cover the Plaintiff’s injuries), the Plaintiff turned to Geico, his insurer, to collect UIM benefits.